-I refreshed my starter at 4:30 pm and it was ready the next day at 9:30 pm (a 29 hour marathon feeding) at room temperature ranging 15 to
+I refreshed my starter at 4:30 pm and it was ready the next day at 9:30 pm (a 29 hour marathon feeding) at room temperature ranging 15 to 20 C.

 |Flour (Laucke's unbleached bakers flour)||660 grams||23.3 oz||100.00%|

 |White Starter @65% hydration||198 grams||6.99 oz||30.00%|

 |Margaret River pink rock salt||15 grams||0.53 oz||2.27%|

 - Total Flour Weight:

-Bakers percentages are relative to flour weight (flour equals 100%) and every other ingredient is a percentage of this.
-Flour from the Starter is not counted.
-Note: This recipe was uploaded in grams and has been automatically converted to other measures, let us know of any corrections.
+Percentages are relative to flour weight (flour equals 100%) and every other ingredient is a percentage of this.
+Flour from the starter is not counted.
+This recipe was originally in grams and has been automatically converted to other measures.

 (1) I diluted my starter with the recipe water, adding a little bit at a time, mixing thoroughly before adding a little bit more, until all water was added.

 (2) Mixed in the flour with a spoon for about a minute.
 Autolyse 30 minutes.

 (3) Bulk fermentation (including autolyse) was 4 hours at room temperature of 18 – 20 C. I did four times double letter-folds in the mixing bowl during the bulk fermentation.